-The familiar takeaway cup, the card or paper on the outside and the plastic-coated paper inside, on the surface it seems like a good model.
-Brands are able to display their logo on the exterior and the coffee is kept in by the waterproof inside, they also don’t hold back in advertising the cup can be recycled.
-And yes they’re technically right.
-Yet, while I was putting my disposable cups in the blue bin, it wasn’t until I read up online that I realised 1% at most of these cups got recycled and it’s because of the inside of the cup.
+The familiar takeaway cup, the card or paper on the outside and insulated inside, on the surface seems like a good model.
+Brands are able to display their logo and the hot drink is kept hot.
+They also don’t hold back in advertising the cup can be recycled.
+Though technically true, the inside of the cup causes problems, resulting in 1% being recycled – at most.

-Unfortunately, if one of these 1,400 cups a day ends up mixed in with other recyclables, it can contaminate the whole lot where it will eventually end up in landfill making it unsurprising that in the last five years, the MCS Beachwatch beach clean and survey programme has seen an increase of 93% in coffee cups found on UK beaches.
+Unfortunately, if one of these cups ends up mixed in with other recyclables it can contaminate the whole lot, where it will eventually end up in landfill, making it unsurprising that in the last five years, the MCS Beachwatch beach clean and survey programme has seen an increase of 93% in coffee cups found on UK beaches.
 The MSC says they welcome the recent proposal of a charge of 25p on disposable coffee cups, put forward by the Environmental Audit Committee.
-Even before this proposal, it seemed the idea was growing in popularity; a YouGov survey for MCS revealed that 74%, nearly three out of four people questioned across the UK, would support the charge on single use coffee cups.
+Even before this proposal, the idea was growing in popularity; a YouGov survey for MCS revealed that 74%, nearly three out of four people questioned across the UK, would support the charge on single use coffee cups.

-So it seems like Ellen has the right idea, my seating partner’s name I soon found out, and my response to the task was to join her on taking a reusable coffee mug.
-I know I will be extending this to using the mug for more than 1 week, considering the lifetime and eventuality of the disposable coffee cup and the prospect of adding to the current 5.25 trillion pieces of plastic debris in the ocean.
-When it comes to charges on coffee cups, it seems like a popular and achievable idea but until that day comes, it’s going to be me and my trusty Thermos.
+Considering the lifetime and eventuality of the disposable cup and the prospect of adding to the current 5.25 trillion pieces of plastic debris in the ocean, when it comes to charges on coffee cups, it seems like a popular and achievable idea.
+Until that day comes, it’s going to be me and my trusty Thermos.

 image from the image library on here